-I have recently been asked to do a couple of presentations on 'The Coventry Story'.
+During the next couple of months I am doing some presentations on 'The Coventry Story' for the RNA.
 The presentations are about Coventry Cathedral, Coventry Reconiclliation Ministry, and the Cross of Nails.
 There is reference to D118, but this is in the context of the relationship with Coventry and the Cross of Nails.
 As one who wasn't with you in May 82 I wouldn't presume to tell the ships story - that is your story to tell not mine.
-My slight concern, lest there be any misunderstanding, is that the publicity material, in which I had no input, features a picture of the ship, and so may give the impression (wrongly) that the event is all about HMS Coventry. * I remain duty sin bosun and look forward to our next muster.
-Martin
+See you in the Still & West next May, Martin